apache/pulsar/site2/website/blog/2020-08-25-Pulsar-300-contributors.md

 The influx of developers joining the Pulsar community is in large part due to the high market demand for next-generation messaging technologies, big-data insights, and real-time streaming.
 Top developers and industry leaders are joining the Pulsar community for the opportunity to help shape the future of this technology.

 ## Community Events
 To meet the high demand for education and training in the Pulsar community, the community has launched some key initiatives this year.
 We host weekly TGIP(Thank God It's Pulsar) training, which features Pulsar thought-leaders and Pulsar PMC Members.
 To meet global demand, we currently host two different weekly trainings.
-The [first TGIP training](https://www.youtube.com/watch?v=Vc_a2ppRzlI&list=PLqRma1oIkcWhWAhKgImEeRiQi5vMlqTc-) runs on Pacific Time, and the [second TGIP training](https://github.com/streamnative/tgip-cn) runs on Beijing Time.
+One [TGIP training](https://www.youtube.com/watch?v=Vc_a2ppRzlI&list=PLqRma1oIkcWhWAhKgImEeRiQi5vMlqTc-) runs on Pacific Time, and the other [TGIP-CN training](https://github.com/streamnative/tgip-cn) runs on Beijing Time.

 We also host monthly [webinars](https://www.youtube.com/watch?v=mncXc_T6JkU&list=PLqRma1oIkcWhfmUuJrMM5YIG8hjju62Ev) to bring together Pulsar and messaging community thought-leaders to share best practices, insights and product news.
 Thank [Matteo Merli](https://twitter.com/merlimat), [Addison Higham](https://twitter.com/addisonjh), Joe Francis, [Shivji Kumar Jha](https://twitter.com/ShivjiJha), [Devin Bost](https://twitter.com/DevinBost), [Pierre Zemb](https://twitter.com/PierreZ), [Jesse Anderson](https://twitter.com/jessetanderson), [Sijie Guo](https://twitter.com/sijieg) and other speakers for contributing so much valuable knowledge.